symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 As a front controller, ``index.php`` has taken on an entirely new role, one that includes loading the core libraries and routing the application so that one of the two controllers (the ``list_action()`` and ``show_action()`` functions) is called.
-In reality, the front controller is being to look and act a lot like Symfony2's mechanism for handling and routing requests.
+In reality, the front controller is beginning to look and act a lot like Symfony2's mechanism for handling and routing requests.

 .. tip::